hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

   (print "default")))
 ```

-In `cond` the first element of each s-expression is evaluated in order.
+In `cond`, the first element of each s-expression is evaluated in order.
 If it is `non-nil` the rest of the s-expression is executed and `cond` exits; if it is `nil` the next s-expression condition is evaluated.
-In the above, the `t` condition is executed when all of the above conditions did not apply (i.e. \*val\* is different from 0 and 1).
+In the above, the `t` condition is executed when all of the above conditions do not apply (i.e. \*val\* is different from 0 and 1).

 ### if